We want our heritage sector to continue operating and connecting to New Zealanders and visitors with our stories.

 Hardship due to the impact of COVID-19 needs to be demonstrated through loss of income, diminished public programming, a subsequent decrease in levels of care for collections and a loss or potential loss of staff.

-- Forty-six museums benefited with grants of up to $25,000 each in the first funding round.
+- Forty-six museums benefited in round one with grants of up to $25,000 each.

 Quick links to more funding